- There are approximately currently 36,500 valuation units in Bermuda.

-3. Pembroke has the highest number of residential units, equating to 17% of the residential stock.
-Whereas, the City of Hamilton has the largest number of commercial units, comprising 41% of the commercial assessments.
+3. Pembroke has the highest number of residential units (5,440), equating to 17% of the residential stock.
+Whereas, the City of Hamilton has the largest number of commercial units(1,559), comprising 42% of the commercial assessments.

 4. The number of valuation units contained within the Valuation List is changing on a daily basis with valuation units being newly constructed, demolished, merged or split.

-6. Approximately 75% of the triggers for property inspections come from the issuance of Certificates of Completion and Occupancy from the Planning Department.
-The remaining 25% come from members of the public and the Department, itself.
+6. In 2022, approximately 44% of the triggers for property inspections were proactive cases raised by the Department, with 37% the result of Certificates of Completion and Occupancy issued by the Planning Department.
+The remaining 19% came from members of the public requesting an inspection due to property alterations.

-7. The 2015 Valuation List came into effect on 1st January, 2016 and Government raises over $63.2 million per annum in revenue from billing on the assessed Annual Rental Values (ARVs) appearing in the Valuation List.
+7. The 2015 Valuation List came into effect on 1st January, 2016 and Government projects to raises over $80 million per annum in land tax revenue from billing on the assessed Annual Rental Values (ARVs) appearing in the Valuation List for fiscal year 2022/23.

 10. The Valuation List is also used by a number of Government Departments to fulfill their mandates including, but not limited to:

-- The Immigration Department for determining if a property is available for sale to a restricted person.
+- The Economic Development Department for determining if a property is available for sale to a restricted person.

 - The Rent Commissioner for determining if a property is subject to rent control.